QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-1.md

 		[user@dom0 ~] $ qvm-prefs <VMname> qrexec_timeout 7200

-## Installing Windows OS in a Qubes VM
+## Installing Windows OS as a Qubes VM

 Please refer to [this page](/doc/templates/windows/windows-qubes-4-1/) for instructions on how to install Windows in a Qubes VM.

 **Warning:** It is strongly suggested to enable autologon for any Windows HVMs that will have Qubes Tools installed.
 To do so, run `netplwiz` command from the `Win+R`/Start menu and uncheck the *Users must enter a user name and password to use this computer* option.

-## Installing Qubes guest tools in Windows VMs
+## Installing Qubes Windows Tools (QWT) in a Windows VM

-This will allow you to install the Qubes Windows Tools on Windows 7, 10 and 11 both as a StandaloneVM as well as a Template VM and a corresponding AppVM.
-But some features are not available:
+Installing the Qubes Windows Tools on Windows 7, 8.1, 10 and 11 both as a StandaloneVM as well as a Template VM and a corresponding AppVM is described in the following sections.

 **Note:** Seamless mode is currently not available for windows 10 and 11.
 Please check the top of this document for the full feature availability breakdown.